Theory

 Introduction

-The setup matters because the same four forces — weight, normal force, friction, and an applied push — recur in nearly every introductory mechanics problem.
-A crate on a loading ramp, a book held against a wall, a car parked on a hill, and a skier on a slope are all the same diagram with different numbers.
+The setup matters because the same four forces (weight, normal force, friction, and an applied push) recur in nearly every introductory mechanics problem.
+A crate on a loading ramp, a book held against a wall, a car parked on a hill, and a skier on a slope are all one diagram wearing different numbers.
 Once you can read the arrows and trust the net-force sum, you can predict acceleration without re-deriving anything, and the simulator's six HUD readouts let you check each component against the formulas one at a time.

-A common first guess is that a heavier block accelerates faster down the same incline because gravity pulls it harder.
+It feels self-evident that a heavier block must accelerate faster down the same incline, since gravity pulls it harder.
 With the incline at 20°, μk at 0.20, and Mass set to 5 kg, the simulator's Acceleration readout settles at 1.51 m/s²; raising Mass to 10 kg doubles the Weight and Net Force readouts but leaves that same 1.51 m/s² on screen.
-Mass appears in the gravitational pull and in the friction force in equal measure, so it cancels out of the acceleration entirely.
+Block mass enters both the gravitational pull and the friction force by the same factor, so it drops out of the acceleration entirely.

 The Physics Explained

 The block on the incline feels up to four forces.
 Gravity, the weight, acts straight down with magnitude Fg = m·g.
 The surface pushes back perpendicular to itself with the normal force FN.
-Kinetic friction acts along the surface, opposing the direction of sliding, with magnitude Ff = μk·FN.
+Kinetic friction runs parallel to the contact face, fighting the slide, with magnitude Ff = μk·FN.
 An optional applied force Fa pushes along the surface up the slope.
 To combine them, gravity is split into a component along the slope, Fg·sin θ pointing downhill, and one perpendicular to it, Fg·cos θ pressing into the surface, which the normal force balances.

 With the simulation defaults Mass = 5 kg, Incline angle = 20°, μk = 0.20, and Applied force = 0 N, the arithmetic is direct.
 The weight is Fg = 5 × 9.81 = 49.05 N. Pressing into the surface, the normal force is FN = 49.05 × cos 20° ≈ 46.09 N, and friction resists with Ff = 0.20 × 46.09 ≈ 9.22 N up the slope.
 The downhill pull is Fg∥ = 49.05 × sin 20° ≈ 16.77 N. These are exactly the Weight, Normal Force, and Friction values the simulator's HUD displays the moment the diagram is built.